‘Tis the Season (for Office Actions)

 - And don’t procrastinate.
 In the world of patent applications, timing is key.
 Most replies to office actions must be received within 6 months from the mailing date, and all OAs can avoid extension fees by sending a few months earlier than that deadline.
 But rushing through a response can result in errors and ultimately, additional costs.

 Now that you know the seasonality of office actions, you can better prepare yourself and your team for those busier periods – and take greater advantage of the downtime.
 Juristat OAR uses AI to simplify the whole process, automatically generating a digital packet with all the necessary documentation and background information you need – allowing you to focus on more strategic, valuable work.
 See what a Juristat OAR packet would look like for your firm.

 *UPDATE: September 28, 2020*

-It's been almost a year since we published this research and we're at the height of the OA busy season.
-We revisited this analysis and found the trends still hold true.
+It's been almost a year since we published this research.
+As we're approaching the end of the fiscal year and (what should be) the height of the OA busy season, we revisited this analysis to find if trends still hold true:

 The end of the USPTO fiscal year, September 30, falls around week 40.
 As you can see from the chart above, this is consistently the highest volume week for office actions.
-(Note that 2020 is grayed out here, as there are a decent number of pending applications still unpublished.
-While the data for this year is incomplete, you can see it’s trending similar to 2016-2019.)
+While the data for this year is incomplete, you can see it’s trending similar to 2016-2019.